FAQs for students considering studying the Graduate Diploma in Education.

 A: If you have a degree with some relevant units, but do not have third year units in the subject you wish to teach, then you can enrol in two third year units ‘not for degree’.
 At UWA this can be done through University Extension.
 These additional units must be completed before you apply for a place in the Graduate Diploma in Education.
 They may not be studied concurrently.

-A: There are 12 weeks of teaching practice which are completed in two blocks: one in first semester (May/June) and one in second semester (August/September).
+A: There are 12 weeks of teaching practice which are completed in two blocks: one in first semester (May/June) and one in second semester (August/September) during these times full-time attendance in schools is a requirement.

 A: This is a one year full-time course completed after a bachelor’s degree in a relevant field.
 It is also available part-time over two years.
 Please note that part-time does not mean after hours.
 Most of the program is delivered between 9 am and 4 pm, with only a few units available after 4 pm.